Chapter 10 - Subset choice

 like: (Person, Person) => Boolean,

 The input in the formalization is subject to a few constraints.
-We check those constraints in the code and stop the program of the constraints are not met with an informative error message.
+We check those constraints in the code and stop the program with an informative error message when the constraints are not met.

 // Input must satisfy these constraints, otherwise error.